Journal entries

 Journal entries, or accounting treatments, refer to the way in which a transaction is recorded and reflected in a company’s information and reports.
-Within a company, processes have been set up to achieve its objectives.
-Examples are acquire to retire for the purchase of (in)tangible assets, procure to pay to obtain goods, or order to cash for sales activities.
-Within these processes, the company engages in a transaction with a third party that needs to be accounted for.
+Within a company, processes have been set up to achieve its objectives — for example, acquire to retire for the purchase of tangible and intangible assets, procure to pay to obtain goods, or order to cash for sales activities.
+Within these processes, the company engages in transactions with third parties that need to be accounted for.
 Next to financial transactions, this also relates to environmental or social transactions that the company will keep record of and report on.

 The accounting treatment of a transaction should reflect the underlying economic substance of the transaction and should result in statements that are reliable, relevant and comparable over time.
 The accounting treatment should also comply with legal and regulatory requirements and be consistent with the company’s accounting policies and procedures.